What’s At Stake

 Once the receiver extension is threaded into the lower receiver, the end plate is pressed against the lower receiver and the castle nut is threaded forward and torqued.
 Once torqued appropriately, material on the end plate is deformed into the notches cut into the front face of the castle nut.
 This locks the castle nut in place, preventing it from loosening.
 The image below shows a properly-staked castle nut.

-The consequences of not staking the castle nut and end plate are nowhere near as severe as with the gas key and gas key screws; you won’t get sudden catastrophic failure.
+The consequences of not staking the castle nut and end plate are nowhere near as severe as with the gas key and gas key screws; you are unlikely to get sudden catastrophic failure without first noticing that something is wrong.

 If the castle nut loosens, your receiver extension will not be secure in the threads of the lower receiver.
 Vibration during normal use can cause damage to the threads in the lower receiver or receiver extension.

-• Finally, if your receiver happens to pop off in the middle of a firing sequence, the buffer, buffer spring, and bolt carrier could go flying out of the gun and, most importantly, you could get hurt.
+- If your receiver extension happens to pop off in the middle of a firing sequence, the buffer, buffer spring, and bolt carrier could go flying out of the gun and, most importantly, you could get hurt.

 Unless you buy a pre-assembled (i.e. complete) lower receiver, you will need to stake your castle nut.
 If you replace your receiver extension, end plate, or castle nut, you will need to re-stake the castle nut.
 It is not a hard thing to do, so we recommend that you do it.